 The quilting is almost all this McTavish like pattern.
 Leah Day demonstrates it with pattern #6.
 I find that I have trouble completely filling in all the spaces so when thing are a little wonky, I fill it with pebbles.
 Moving forward is better than panic, right?!

 This quilt has a wild back (yes, to keep anyone from closely studying the quilting, including myself!).
 I decided to add a label that could stand against all those stripes and not totally get lost.
 I inverted the colors of the “oogie booie moon” and digitized a reverse applique label.

 I’m surprised at how much I really liked this label!
 It was a lot of fun to stitch and watch it come together.

 I’d not done a reverse applique before and found it just as simple as standard applique with a minor slow down CAREFULLY starting that first cut.
-If you like the label and would like the digitized file (without any words) send me an email with the file type you require and I’ll send it to you sized for a 5×7 hoop.
+If you like the label and would like the download the digitized file (without any words) sized for a 5×7 hoop in .jef format.
 Yes, for free.

 Well, that’s all folks!

 This one is in the books.
 I really enjoyed making it and I so hope that my Secret Sister enjoys it.
 Swapping is so much fun!
 I’ll sure do another one as I have time for it.
 Can’t wait to see where it leads!

 I love to hear from you!
 If you have suggestions, thoughts, comments, or general interests email me at email@example.com.